Elias Díaz Preview, Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is first in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks first in the league.

-- The Braves have a 3.83 team ERA that ranks third across all league pitching staffs.
+- The Braves have a 3.81 team ERA that ranks third across all MLB pitching staffs.

-- Braves pitchers combine to surrender the first-fewest home runs in baseball (135 total, one per game).
+- The Braves allow the first-fewest home runs in baseball (135 total, one per game).

+- Vines starts for the first time this season for the Braves.

+- The righty is pitching in his MLB debut.
+He's 25 years old.

 © 2023 Data Skrive.
 All rights reserved.